min69u/Reforestation/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.